LLLichtenstein/Usability-Study---eLearning-Application/README.md

 > > I created sample screen shots in Adobe Illustrator.<br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_prototype_dev.pdf
 ### The Study
-> > `Two interview sessions were held; participants worked through 5 tasks, answered open and closed-ended questions, and commented on blank pages.`<br>
+> > `Two interview sessions were held where participants worked through 5 tasks, answered open and closed-ended questions, and commented on blank pages.`<br>
 > > ### Recruiting and Screening
 > > I describe the qualifications participants must satisfy in order to be recruited for the study and how they will be screened.
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_recruit_screen.pdf